-The QRS Committee will lead and coordinate an internal audit program to reinforce Sonder’s commitment to continuous quality improvement.
+The QRS Committee leads and coordinates an internal audit program to reinforce Sonder’s commitment to continuous quality improvement.
 The committee also provides a direct and formal communication channel regarding quality, risk and safety at Sonder between staff, their coordinators and executive management.

-The QRS committee leads and implements a systematic review of all Sonder policies and procedures.
-Sonder process for development and review of policy and procedure is a circular process – from the initial stages of identifying a gap through to implementation of an approved policy and procedure and subsequent reviews to ensure currency of the policy and procedure.
+The QRS committee implements systematic reviews of all Sonder policies and procedures.
+Sonder’s process for development and review of policy and procedure is a circular process – from the initial stages of identifying a gap through to implementation of an approved policy and procedure and subsequent reviews to ensure currency of the policy and procedure.

 To ensure a consistent and coordinated approach to policy and procedure development and review at Sonder, a staged approach is followed.
 Stage one – needs analysis, the process of identifying a gap by a change of internal or external factors, or as a result of a regular review of the policy or procedure.
 Stage two – consultation and drafting of the policy or procedure, this is facilitated by the quality risk and safety committee.
 Stage three – authorisation of the policy.
 Stage four, communication and implementation, ensuring all employees of Sonder are aware of the policy or procedure.
 Stage five, maintenance and monitoring of Sonder policies and procedures with the Quality Risk and Safety Committee utilising the Policy Review Matrix.